On the Fragility of Contribution Score Computation in Federated Learning: Experimental Setup

 \subsection{Intentional Manipulation}

-We demonstrated the feasibility of our score poisoning attacks across two distinct tasks: tabular classification on the ADULT dataset with an MLP, and image classification on the Fashion-MNIST dataset with a CNN.
-The corresponding regularization terms and the threshold in Equation~\ref{eq:ce_td} are $0.001$ and $0.005$ respectively.
-We executed both attacks in IID and non-IID ($\alpha=1.0$) settings, focusing our analysis on a single, representative round of FL.
+We demonstrate the feasibility of our contribution score poisoning attacks across two distinct tasks: tabular classification on the ADULT dataset with an MLP, and image classification on the Fashion-MNIST dataset with a CNN.
+The corresponding regularization terms and the threshold in Equation~\ref{eq:ce_td} are $0.001$ and $0.005$, respectively.
+We execute both attacks in IID and non-IID ($\alpha=1.0$) settings, focusing our analysis on a single, representative round of FL.
 Our attacks specifically target principled, marginal difference-based CE schemes (GTG and LOO), as the vulnerability of simpler, non-marginal methods has already been demonstrated by the ACE attack~\cite{xu2024ace}.

-A key aspect of this analysis was the attacker's knowledge assumption regarding the server's validation set.
-The \emph{Targeted Decrease} attack proved effective with only a small fraction (1-3\%) of the validation set.
+A key enabling aspect of this analysis is the assumption on the attacker's knowledge of the server's validation set.
+The \emph{Targeted Decrease} attack proved effective already with only a small fraction (1-3\%) of the validation set.
 The \emph{Self Improvement} attack, however, required the full validation set to succeed, limiting its application to the smaller ADULT dataset due to memory constraints.